JocysCom/UMQF/MORA/analysis/jordan-peterson/entities/jordan-peterson-actions.md

 UMQ_final(a,e) = −0.0435 × 1.0 × 1.0 = **−0.0435 (Moderately immoral)**

 ### 2 Trans Community – stigma

+Context: Peterson's high-profile targeting of a prominent transgender individual reinforced a hostile online environment.
+This action signaled to his followers that misgendering and delegitimizing trans identities is acceptable behavior.

 - ΔOS = −0.01 (reinforced hostile environment)
 - VSA(Trans Community) = 0.58